brong/mailman/src/mailman/docs/mta.rst

 below for details on these parameters.

-``lmtp_host`` and ``lmtp_port`` are parameters which are used by Mailman, but also will be passed to the MTA to identify the Mailman host.
+``lmtp_host`` and ``lmtp_port`` are parameters which are used by Mailman, but also need to be configured in the MTA to identify the Mailman host.
 The "same host" case is special; some MTAs (including Postfix) do not recognize "localhost", and need the numerical IP address.
 If they are on different hosts, ``lmtp_host`` should be set to the domain name or IP address of the Mailman host.  ``lmtp_port`` is fairly arbitrary (there is no standard port for LMTP).
 Use any port convenient for your site.
 "8024" is as good as any, unless